NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

 ----------------

-For a first introduction to scripting with ``gnome``, the example below will demonstrate how to set up and run the very simplest model possible.
+For a first introduction to scripting with ``gnome``, the example below demonstrates how to set up and run the very simplest model possible.

 This example does not load any external data, but creates a simple map and movers manually.
 The "spill" is a conservative substance, i.e. a "passive tracer."